GetJobber/atlantis/docs/README.md

 1. To do this create a Pull Request for your branch.
 2. Navigate to the Actions tab.
 3. Navigate to the `Trigger Pre-release Build` Action
-4. Run click `Run Workflow`, select your branch and use the `Lerna Publish` option
+4. Run click `Run Workflow`, select your branch and use the `Publish Pre-release` option
-5. If you have dependency changes run the `Force Publish <package>` to get those changes published
+5. If you only have dependency changes run the `Force Publish <package>` to get those changes published.
+This is only needed if the only file modified is the `package.json` or `package-lock.json`
 6. When the Action is finished your PR will have a comment with the new release versions